Nicolas Bosshardt

-Nicolas Bosshardt (born 8 April 2007) is a Brazilian professional footballer who plays as midfielder and left back for Campeonato Brasileiro Série A club São Paulo.
+Nicolas Bosshardt (born 8 April 2007) is a Brazilian-Swiss professional footballer who plays as a left-back for Campeonato Brasileiro Série A club São Paulo.

 Career

 Revealed from São Paulo's youth academy, Bosshardt rose to prominence in 2024 in the under-17 category, attracting the attention of European clubs such as Barcelona.
 In 2025, after having his contract renewed until December 2029, he was loaned alongside Samuel Monteiro for an exchange period at VfB Stuttgart, returning to compete in the Campeonato Brasileiro Sub-20.
 In August, he was promoted to São Paulo's senior squad by coach Hernán Crespo.

+On 3 August 2026, Nicolas was arrested after running over an elderly man in the Alphaville neighborhood of São Paulo.
+However, the day after the incident, provisional release was granted at a custody hearing.